Line–line intersection: Given two points on each line

 When the two lines are parallel or coincident, the denominator is zero.

 Given two points on each line segment

 The intersection point above is for the infinitely long lines defined by the points, rather than the line segments between the points, and can produce an intersection point not contained in either of the two line segments.
-In order to find the position of the intersection in respect to the line segments, we can define lines L_{1} and L_{2} in terms of first degree Bézier parameters:
+In order to find the position of the intersection with respect to the line segments, we can define lines L_{1} and L_{2} in terms of first degree Bézier parameters: